Homeless Strategic Plan

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-On March 10, 2020, the City Council adopted the Strategic Plan to Address Homelessness (Strategic Plan) that is designed to address homelessness through programs and practices that have proven successful in other places, but are tailored for Vista.
+On March 10, 2020, the City Council adopted the Strategic Plan to Address Homelessness (Strategic Plan) that is designed to address homelessness through programs and practices that have proven successful in other places but are tailored for Vista.
 The Strategic Plan is a living document that requires ongoing development and updates based on funding sources, legislative changes, community need, and program outcomes.
 The Strategic Plan utilizes a three-pronged approach, blending together services, resources, and enforcement to address the following primary goals:

 • Prevent Homelessness